» About MU at Ft. Bragg

 HOW DO I BUY MY BOOKS?

-The Methodist University Online courses' textbooks are listed on the individual course description page links above.
+The Methodist University Online courses' textbooks are listed on the MU Bookstore site.
 If you live in the vicinity of the college, visit the Methodist University Student Store, located in the Berns Student Center, to purchase your books.
 If you do not live in the Fayetteville area, you may order textbooks for Methodist University Online courses by calling the book store manager at (910) 630-7227, and identifying yourself as a student in an Methodist University Online course.
 You may direct general questions to Mr. Larry Smith via e-mail at .
 The Student Store is not yet prepared to take e-mail or online book orders.

 HOW DO I WITHDRAW FROM A METHODIST UNIVERSITY ONLINE CLASS?